What's compelling to me is when I actually forget I'm watching a demo reel, and that I'm just being entertained.

 Need more high-quality work for your demo reel or portfolio?

-CG Spectrum offers specialized beginner and advanced online courses in Animation, VFX, 3D Modeling, Digital Painting and Game Design.
+Enroll at CG Spectrum!
+Our school offers specialized beginner and advanced online courses in Animation, VFX, 3D Modeling, Digital Painting and Game Design.
 Build the job skills and technical expertise needed to succeed in the film and games industry, and fill your demo reel or portfolio with original work as you learn!